-SPECIAL PACKING.
+Article 6. - SPECIAL PACKING.

 - 1. Liquids and substances which easily liquefy shall be packed in two receptacles.
 Between the first receptacle (bottle, flask, pot, box, etc.) and the second (box of metal or of stout wood) shall be left a space which shall be filled with sawdust, bran or some other absorbent material in sufficient quantity to absorb all the liquid contents in the case of breakage. - 2.
-Dry colouring powders such as aniline, etc. shall be admitted only if enclosed in stout metal boxes placed inside wooden boxes with sawdust between the two receptacles. - 3.
-Every parcel containing precious stones, jewellery or any article of gold, silver or platinum exceeding 2,500 francs in value shall be packed in a box measuring not less than 3 feet 6 inches (1.05 metres) in length and girth combined.
+Dry colouring powders such as aniline, etc., shall be admitted only if enclosed in stout metal boxes placed inside wooden boxes with sawdust between the two receptacles.

-DESPATCH NOTES AND CUSTOMS DECLARATIONS.
+Article 7. - DESPATCH NOTES AND CUSTOMS DECLARATIONS.

 - 1. Each parcel shall be accompanied by a Despatch Note and by a set of Customs Declarations according to the regulations of the country of destination, and the Customs Declarations shall be firmly attached to the Despatch Note. - 2.
-Nevertheless, a single Despatch Note and a single set of Customs Declarations may suffice for two or three (but not more) ordinary parcels posted at the same time by one sender to one addressee.
-This provision shall not apply to insured parcels. - ${ m 3.}$ The two Postal Administrations accept no responsibility in respect of the accuracy of Customs Declarations.
+Nevertheless a single Despatch Note and a single set of Customs Declarations may suffice for two or three (but not more) ordinary parcels posted at the same time by one sender to one addressee.
+This provision shall not apply to insured parcels. - 3.
+The two Postal Administrations accept no responsibility in respect of the accuracy of Customs Declarations.

-ADVICE OF DELIVERY.
+Article 8. - ADVICE OF DELIVERY.

-- 1. Insured parcels of which the senders ask for an advice of delivery shall be very prominently marked "Advice of Delivery" or "A.R."
-The despatch notes shall be marked in the same way. - 2.
+- r.
+Insured parcels of which the senders ask for an advice of delivery shall be very prominently marked "Advice of Delivery" or "A. R." The Despatch Notes shall be marked in the same way. - 2.
 Such parcels shall be accompanied by a form similar to that annexed to the Detailed Regulations of the Convention of the Postal Union.
-This advice of delivery form shall be prepared by the office of origin or by any other office appointed by the Administration of origin and shall be firmly attached to the despatch note of the parcel to which it relates.
-If it does not reach the office of destination, that office shall make out officially a new advice of delivery form.

-- 3. The office of destination, after having duly filled up the form, shall return it, by ordinary post, unenclosed and free of postage to the address of the sender of the parcel. - 4.
-When the sender makes enquiry concerning an advice of delivery which has not been returned to him after a reasonable interval, action shall be taken in accordance with the rules laid down in Article 10 following.
+This advice of delivery form shall be prepared by the office of origin or by any other office appointed by the Administration of origin and shall be firmly attached to the Despatch Note of the parcel to which it relates.
+If it does not reach the office of destination, that office shall make out officially a new advice of delivery form. - 3.
+The office of destination, after having duly filled up the form, shall return it, by ordinary post, unenclosed and free of postage to the address of the sender of the parcel. - 4.
+When the sender makes enquiry concerning an advice of delivery which has not been returned to him after a reasonable interval, action shall be taken in accordance with the rules laid down in Article 9 following.
 In that case a second fee shall not be charged, and the office of origin shall enter at the top of the form the words "Duplicata de l'avis de réception".

-Advice of Delivery applied for after posting.
+Article 9. - Advice of Delivery applied for after posting.